 NYC terror suspect Sayfullo Saipov: Who is he?

-Police have identified Sayfullo Saipov as the driver of the rented pickup truck who killed eight people and injured at least 11 more in the attack in near the World Trade Center in Lower Manhattan.
+Police have identified Sayfullo Saipov as the suspect accused of driving a rented pickup truck into a crowd, killing at least eight people and injuring at least 11 more near the World Trade Center in Lower Manhattan.

+Saipov had worked as an Uber driver in New Jersey, where he was living as recently as this summer.
+Uber confirmed to Fox News that Saipov passed the company's background check for drivers, but was now banned from the company.
+Uber added it has not found any safety reports concerning the terror suspect.

-Saipov drove a rented pickup truck from Home Depot through a crowded bike path for several blocks before finally crashing into a yellow school bus near Chambers and West Street, police said.
+The suspect drove a rented pickup truck through a crowded bike path for several blocks before finally crashing into a yellow school bus near Chambers and West streets, police said.

-After exiting the vehicle, Saipov yelled “Allahu Akbar” and waived around some type of weapon, which authorities believe to be an airsoft gun or a B.B. gun.
+After exiting the vehicle, Saipov yelled “Allahu akbar” ("God is great") and waived around weapons believed to be a paintball gun and a BB gun, police said.
 The suspect was shot twice by police and taken into custody.
 He remains in the hospital and is expected to survive his wounds.

 NYC ‘TERROR’ ATTACK LEAVES 8 DEAD, SEVERAL INJURED

-Law enforcement officials reportedly discovered handwritten notes and some type of symbol or picture of the ISIS flag in the truck.
-The notes they found, written in Arabic, indicated that he pledged his allegiance the terror network.
+The New York Post reported that some type of symbol or picture of the terrorist organization's flag was discovered.

-According to the Associated Press, the suspect is believed to have rented the truck about an hour before the attack.
+It's been reported that Saipov rented the truck from a Home Depot store in Passaic, N.J., around 2 p.m. on Tuesday -- an hour or so before the attack occurred.

-Authorities discovered that Saipov had a Florida license and he’s been connected to an address in the Tampa area.
-But he was living in New Jersey as recently as this summer and working as an Uber driver, a friend of Saipov told Fox News.
+Authorities discovered that Saipov had a Florida driver's license and has been connected to an address in the Tampa area.

 POLITICIANS REACT TO FATAL NYC TRUCK ATTACK IN LOWER MANHATTAN

-The friend, Kobiljon Matkarov, said he met Saipov while the two were living in Florida and described him as “very friendly” and “very nice.”
+A friend, Kobiljon Matkarov, said he met Saipov while the two were living in Florida.
+He described Saipov as being “very friendly” and “very nice.”

-Matkarov said he last saw the suspect a few months ago when Saipov picked him up from John F. Kennedy Airport in New York.
-Saipov had moved to the area in order to find better work opportunities.
+Matkarov said he last saw Saipov a few months ago when the suspect picked him up from John F. Kennedy International Airport in New York City.
+Saipov had moved to the area in order to seek better work opportunities.

-Matkarov told Fox News that he never noticed any unusual behavior from the suspect, let alone the fact that he’d been radicalized and that he was generally a happy-go-lucky person who loved America.
+Matkarov told Fox News that he never noticed any unusual behavior from the suspect, let alone that he’d been radicalized.
+He said that Saipov was generally a happy-go-lucky person who seemed to love America.

 “I know his good side.
 I know nothing of his bad side,” Matkarov said.
 “He was always happy.
 He liked the U.S. He loved this country.
 That’s why this is all very confusing.”

+In a statement to Fox News, Uber said the company was in contact with the FBI and has offered its assistance to the investigation into Saipov.
+It added that Uber was reviewing Saipov's history with the ride-hailing company.

-Fox News’ Perry Chiaramonte and The Associated Press contributed to this report.
+Fox News’ Perry Chiaramonte and Nicole Darrah and the Associated Press contributed to this report.